 1 cup half-&-half cream (or evaporated skim milk)

 In a 3-quart saucepan, cook the bacon until crisp.
-Remove bacon, and set aside; discard all but 2 tablespoons of drippings (omit this part if using olive oil and just add olive oil to pan then proceed to next step).
+Remove bacon, and set aside; discard all but 2 tablespoons of drippings.
+If using olive oil instead of bacon, just add olive oil to pot and proceed to next step.

 Saute onion and celery in drippings until tender.
-Add the next 8 ingredients.
+Add potatoes, fish stock, carrots or corn, parsley, lemon juice and seasonings.
 Simmer until vegetables are tender, about 30 minutes.

 Add fish and cooked bacon and simmer for 5 minutes, or until fish flakes with a fork.
-Add cream, and heat through.
+Add cream, and heat through, being careful not to boil the chowder once the cream is added.
+Ladle into serving bowls and garnish with a sprinkle of smoked paprika or Old Bay seasoning and a sprig of parsley.
 Serves about 4 people.